Why Annual Veterinary Exams Can Give You Peace of Mind

 Annual Veterinary Visits are the Best Gift You Can Give Your Pet

-Next on there agenda will be to conduct a head-to-tail exam, checking for the following:
+Next on their agenda will be to conduct a head-to-tail exam, checking for the following:

 - Mouth — bad breath, periodontal disease; broken or missing teeth; plaque.

-- Ears — wax, appearance of pinna (outer portion); signs of infection such as yeasty smell, discharge, swelling, redness; pain or tenderness; redness.
+- Ears — wax, the appearance of the pinna (outer portion); signs of infection such as yeasty smell, discharge, swelling, redness; pain or tenderness; redness.

 - Heart — abnormal rate, or sounds; irregular beat.